rrsaikarthik3/Udaciity_Self_Driving_Car_Project_4_Behavioral_Cloning/Behavioral_Cloning_Writeup.md

 Epochs = 5

 These hyperparameters were chosen based on an iterative approach in order to find the best validation accuracy.
+Here is the result from the training indicating the losses after each epoch
+![alt text][image1]

 ### Test a Model to run Autonomously on the Track